RedisAI/RedisAI/docs/commands.md

 By default, the DAG execution context is local, meaning that tensor keys appearing in the DAG only live in the scope of the command.
 That is, setting a tensor with `TENSORSET` will store it local memory and not set it to an actual database key.
 One can refer to that key in subsequent commands within the DAG, but that key won't be visible outside the DAG or to other clients - no keys are open at the database level.

 Loading and persisting tensors from/to keyspace should be done explicitly.
 The user should specify which key tensors to load from keyspace using the `LOAD` keyword, and which command outputs to persist to the keyspace using the `PERSIST` keyspace.
+The user can also specify keys in Redis that are going to be accessed for read/write operations (for example, from within `AI.SCRIPTEXECUTE` command), by using the keyword `KEYS`.

 As an example, if `command 1` sets a tensor, it can be referenced by any further command on the chaining.

 A `TIMEOUT t` argument can be specified to cause a request to be removed from the queue after it sits there `t` milliseconds, meaning that the client won't be interested in the result being computed after that time (`TIMEDOUT` is returned in that case).
-Note that individual `MODELRUN` or `SCRIPTRUN` commands within the DAG do not support `TIMEOUT`. `TIMEOUT` only applies to the `DAGRUN` request as a whole.
+Note that individual `MODELEXECUTE` or `SCRIPTEXECUTE` commands within the DAG do not support `TIMEOUT`. `TIMEOUT` only applies to the `DAGEXECUTE` request as a whole.

 **Redis API**